Canada Biomedical Research Fund

 The BRIF addresses the biosciences research infrastructure needs of postsecondary institutions, and strengthens their capacity to support pandemic preparedness and responses to emerging health threats.
 The BRIF helps advance promising discoveries and promote training and talent development in the biosciences.
 It also supports researchers working in a variety of settings in developing strong links with each other, and with users of research results in all sectors.
 The BRIFcreates environments to attract and train highly qualified research and technical personnel based on the needs of the biomanufacturing and life sciences sector.

-A first BRIF phase was launched as a stand-alone competition, with a draft call for proposals released August 25, 2021, followed by an official call for proposals September 21, 2021.
+A first BRIF phase was launched in September 2021 as a stand-alone competition.
 The $150 million investment responds to critical infrastructure needs by supporting containment levels 3 and 4 (CL 3 and 4) facilities capable of working with human pathogens.
 The funding will help institutions keep their facilities at the cutting edge, strengthen their capacity to work with industry and government to advance promising discoveries, and promote training and talent development in the biosciences.

 Consistent with the holistic approach to investments under the Strategy, the Tri-agency Institutional Programs Secretariat (TIPS) and the CFI will deliver the CBRF and remaining BRIF funding ($350 million) through an integrated competition.
 This will maximize the Strategy’s impact and ensure investments under the two programs complement and reinforce each other.
 The integrated competition will focus on bio-innovation ecosystem priorities and themes.
 It will invite proposals for research, training and infrastructure.